gruyaume/goops/README.md

 ### 2. Write your charm

-In your charm's root directory, create a `main.go` file under the `cmd/<your-charm-name>` directory.
+Create a `main.go` file under the `cmd/<your-charm-name>/` directory in your charm's root directory.
 This file will contain the main logic of your charm.
 Import the `goops` library and use its functions to interact with Juju.
 For example:

 ```go
 package main